-Urgent Emails and Messages: If you or anyone who is a part of your transaction plans to leave for the holidays there may be a sense of urgency to have your ducks in a row before anyone is unavailable.
-During this time, it is important to slow down and be aware of any social engineering and psychological manipulation.
+Urgent Emails and Messages: If anyone who is a part of your transaction plans to leave for the holidays, there may be a sense of urgency to have your ducks in a row before someone is unavailable.
+During this time, it is essential to slow down and be aware of any social engineering and psychological manipulation.
 Fraudsters will play on the need for an urgent reply to trigger a heightened emotional state to “act now” and click on the bogus link.
 Some common red flags associated with compromised emails include:

-When following “sale” emails – some of those prices aretoo good to be true.
-Verify the link to be sure you were not taken to a phishing site that steals your payment information.
+- When following “sale” emails – some of those prices are too good to be true.
+Verify the link is not a phishing site that steals your payment information.
 Instead, independently search for and visit the online retailer to verify the sale.

 - Beware of “deals” that require immediate actions.